remind101/pkg/httpx/README.md

 ## Usage

 In order to use the `httpx.Handler` interface, you need a compatible router.
-One is provided within this package that wraps [gorilla mux](https://github.com/gorilla/mux) to make it context.Context aware.
+One is provided within this package that wraps [gorilla mux](https://github.com/gorilla/mux).

 ```go
 r := httpx.NewRouter()